Taking stock of Yakkety Yak’s accomplishments over the last 12 months

 For our fifth anniversary, we gave ourselves the gift of a new website.
 We revamped our look to better match the Yakkety Yak brand and highlight more members of the Yak Pak.
 Our in-house team of designers flexed their creative muscles to create a UX/UI-friendly site that showcases our mission, vision and work examples.
-However, YakketyYak.com isn’t the only fresh face to come out of 2019—one of our clients, Ashland Breast Pumps, also received a total rebranding, renaming and relaunching.
+However, YakketyYak.com isn’t the only fresh face to come out of 2019—one of our clients, The Lactation Network, also received a total rebranding, renaming and relaunching.
 We set out to provide breastfeeding moms with the best experience possible.

 Multimedia Branding Success